 Data management for safety-critical aviation applications is regulated by the standard DO-200B, Standards for Processing Aeronautical Data.
 One of the most critical requirements related to the processing of data in this standard is the traceability of the source, so that in case of any errors we can always track the source of the data and who put it there.
 It means that the process must be performed in a strictly defined way.

-To understand this requirement, let’s compare it with the following example: in the defence industry, there is a notion of military acceptance.
-A manufacturer building a submarine for the navy must draw a report for every little detail, almost for each screw, weld or a paint smear: who and when installed it or put it there.
+To understand this requirement, let’s compare it with the following example: in the defense industry, there is a notion of military acceptance.
+A manufacturer building a submarine for the navy must draw a report for every little detail, almost for each screw, weld, or a paint smear: who and when installed it or put it there.
 This way, you always know who is responsible in case something goes wrong.

 The same principle applies to data processing in the development of certifiable software.
 For each piece of data fed to neural networks, we must know its entire life cycle.
-Meaning, if we have a photo, we also know where and when it was taken, who processed it, who annotated it, by which software, settings and so on.
+Meaning, if we have a photo, we also know where and when it was taken, who processed it, who annotated it, by which software, settings, and so on.
 We know the whole history of this image from the moment it was taken, and up to the moment it was processed by a neural network.

 In short: To comply with strict certification requirements imposed by DO-200B, a standard for aeronautical data used by certifiable aviation software, while labeling hundreds of thousands of images quickly and efficiently, Daedalean needed a full-time team of dedicated people undergoing a lot of specialized training, tailored to the industry needs.